17 Top Things To Do in Kuala Lumpur

 How much does it cost?
 This depends on how you arrange your visit:

-- Tour company: Viator sells packages for $55-60 USD per person, including transportation, dinner, and boat ride.
+Tour company: Get Your Guide packages (including a stop at Batu Cave) for $55-60 USD per person, including transportation, dinner, and boat ride.

 3. Melawati Hill (Monkey Hill)